Samperebikovsky/data-512-a1/README.md

 pageview_mobile_views         | num_views (desktop traffic mobile API)

 ##Data Notes:
-The data to be analyzed expands from 2008 to 2021.
+The data in this project ranges from January 01, 2008 to August 30, 2021

 The following process was used to obtain the final data file:
 - For data collected from the Pageviews API, combine the monthly values for mobile-app and mobile-web to create a total mobile traffic count for each month.
 - For all data, separate the value of timestamp into four-digit year (YYYY) and two-digit month (MM) and discard values for day and hour (DDHH).
+- Replace NaN values with 0 when creating the csv file

-Additional Notes:
+Additional Notes
 - pagecount_all_views is the sum of pagecount_desktop_views and pagecount_mobile_views
 - pagecount_desktop_views is from the legacy API
 - pagecount_mobile_views is from the legacy API